-David Attenbrough’s coverage of the plastic waste in our oceans has encouraged thousands of us to diminish our plastic waste.
+David Attenborough’s coverage of the plastic waste in our oceans has encouraged thousands of us to diminish our plastic waste.
 The Global Web Index has found that the Attenborough Effect has led to a 53% reduction in single use plastics.

-Add into the mix the young environmental activist Greta Thunburg and the pressure she’s put on politicians to change their environmental policies, and it’s easy to see why we’re on the brink of an ecological revolution.
+Add into the mix the young environmental activist Greta Thunberg and the pressure she’s put on politicians to change their environmental policies, and it’s easy to see why we’re on the brink of an ecological revolution.

 So what’s this all got to do with remote working?
 This global awakening has seen companies wanting to meet the eco-aspirations of their staff.
 One way to do this is to introduce home-working, as it reduces the following: